 Florida does in fact have a “close in age” exemption in place.
 This exemption protects individuals who participated in consensual sexual relations and are close in age.

 According to Fla.
 Stat.
 794.05, it is illegal for a person over the age of 24 to have sexual contact with someone who is 16 or 17 years old.
 Someone who is younger than 24 but older than 18 may be protected by the Romeo and Juliet law.

 What is the Romeo and Juliet Law in Florida?

-The Romeo and Juliet law protects teenagers and young adults who engage in consensual sexual contact.
+The Romeo and Juliet law protects teenagers and young adults who engage in consensual sexual contact or sexual intercourse.
 Those who meet the law’s criteria may be exempt from having to register as sex offenders.

 For the Romeo and Juliet law in Florida to be applicable, the case must meet the following criteria: